“I stumbled upon the net one fine day a few years back and have felt like Alice in Wonderland ever since.” – Shail Mohan.

 Mom aka yours truly, meets the internet and takes to it like duck to water.
 She is enthralled, like Alice in Wonderland.
 Blog-world and like-minded people make her feel she has found her niche.
 She connects with a lot of friends on networking sites where she finds an outlet for her weird sense of humor.
 But something happens that she had never ever bargained for in this very virtual world.
 She finds suitors for her hand, yeah you heard right, suitors for her fifty year old hands.

-Now it is a mystery to me, what exactly forces certain people to propose marriage to absolute strangers on the net, strangers whom they do not know from Eve?!
-Is it some as yet undiscovered and nameless compulsive disorder against which they are powerless??
+Now it is a mystery to me, what exactly forces certain people to propose to absolute strangers on the net, strangers whom they do not know from Eve?!
+Is it some as yet undiscovered and nameless compulsive disorder against which they are powerless?
 Or is it something similar to the philosophy behind the Mallu saying, “Kurudan maavil eriyunnathu pole’ which literally translates to ‘Like a blind man throwing stones at a mango tree’.
-You see, the sight impaired man only has to persist in the stone throwing and eventually he is likely to hit a mango and make it fall. provided the tree is fruit-laden of course.
-Do these proposal-senders operate on similar lines??
-Do they think that if they persist with the ‘Will you marry me??’ long enough, it will be met with a resounding ‘Yes I will!’ some time or other??
+You see, the sight impaired man only has to persist in the stone throwing and eventually he is likely to hit a mango and make it fall, provided the tree is fruit-laden of course.
+Do these proposal-senders operate on similar lines?
+Do they think that if they persist with the ‘Will you marry me?’ long enough, it will be met with a resounding ‘Yes I will!’ some time or other?

 I peep into the mirror and find the gray hair and wrinkles mysteriously missing and conveniently forgetting to make allowances for my failing eye-sight, I come away pleased.
-Who needs all those botox injections or surgeries, the tightening, the nips and cuts that are so popular these days, all for the sake of a smoother complexion and a better figure??
+Who needs all those Botox injections or surgeries, the tightening, the nips and cuts that are so popular these days, all for the sake of a smoother complexion and a better figure?
 All one needs is an account in a few social networking sites with a name that sounds feminine.
-Now tell me, how can I not find the internet magical and uplifting??
-Nothing like a few proposals in your middle-age to boost your sagging …errr… morale.
+Now tell me, how can I not find the internet magical and uplifting?
+Nothing like a few proposals in your middle-age to boost your sagging …umm… morale.

 ©Shail Mohan 2010